retran/meow/docs/03-PRESETS.md

-# Presets and Roles
+# Presets

 While components are the low-level building blocks of your environment, **Presets** are the high-level entry point that makes `.meow` powerful and easy to use.
-Presets are curated lists of components, designed to configure a system for a specific role or purpose.
+Presets are curated lists of components designed to configure a system for a specific purpose.

 They are organized into two main concepts: **The Den** for long-lived host machines and **The Litterbox** for ephemeral development environments.